john-savill/autosim2/Readme.md

 Automotive simulator application, built with gtk.

-Currently for Linux OS only
+Currently for Linux OS only, tested on Raspberry CM5.

 ## Development Information